doronz88/fa/commands.md

 optional arguments:
   -h, --help  show this help message and exit
-  --after     include only function lines which occur after currentresultset
+  --after     include only function lines which occur after currentresultset --before    include only function lines which occur before current resultset
 ```
 ## function-start
 ```